merchise/xotl.crdt/docs/source/xotl.crdt/testing/base.rst

 Based on a test-model

-  Each action is also record in a `model` object that maintains the expected state a replica must reach when `synchronized.
+  Each action is also recorded in a `model` object that maintains the expected state a replica must reach when `synchronized`.

   .. autoclass:: ModelBasedCRDTMachine
      :members: run_synchronize

-Based on a "full" synchronization
+Based on a full synchronization

   The synchronization is done by a `gossip protocol
   <SyncBasedCRDTMachine.run_synchronize>`:meth:; after synchronization all